Biography of Blaise Pascal

 Upon the completion of his work on hydrostatics Pascal turned to his studies on arithmetic, combinatorial analysis and the calculus of probability.
 In 1654, Pascal and Pierre de Fermat began writing each other about problems on dice and other games of chance.
 The fruition of Pascal's correspondence with Fermat came in 1658, when he was trying to forget the pain of a toothache.
 Pascal came up with solutions to problems related to the curve cycloid, also known as roulette.
 He solved the problems using what became known as Pascal's arithmetic triangle (also known as the triangle of numbers) to calculate probability.
 His results were published in 1658 as Lettre circulaire relative a la cycloïde.
 This work played a major role in the development of calculus, both differential and integral.
 With this framework, areas and volumes could be calculated, and infinitesimal problems could be solved.

 The Pascal family returned to Paris in 1647.
 His father died there in 1650, and his sister Jacqueline entered the Jansenism Convent at Port-Royale.
-Pascal himself had a profound religious experience four years later on the night of November 23, 1654.
+Pascal himself had a profound religious experience four years later on the night of 23 November, 1654.
 That night, Pascal was nearly killed in a riding accident.
 A few months later, Pascal left the secular world to live in the Port-Royal Convent.
+At the request of the Jansenists, Blaise generally abstained from scientific pursuits and devoted himself to the castigation of the Jesuits and the atheists.
 He did a little more work in mathematics and science, but primarily published religious philosophy.

 Though Pascal had been sickly all his life, his health became much worse later in 1658.
 His last project was developing a public transportation system of carriages in Paris (carrosses à cinq sols) in the first part of 1662.
-He did not live to see the system running.
-He died in his sister Gilberte's home on August 19, 1662, probably of a malignant stomach ulcer.
+Pascal did not however, live to see the system running, dying in great pain in his sister Gilberte's home on 19 August, 1662, probably of ulcers and malignant stomach cancer.

 Pascal was often underestimated in his time, and the bulk of his work was published posthumously.
 For example, Traité de la pesanteur de la masse de l'air was published in 1663, and Traité du triangle arithmétique in 1665, although these are only two of many.